Frequently Asked Questions

 Who is the Receiver and what are his responsibilities?

 The Court appointed Burton W. Wiand, Esq. as Receiver to oversee the marshalling of assets of the entities in this Receivership, and to make recommendations to the Court regarding the plan of distribution of assets to qualifying claimants.
-Mr. Wiand will also file periodic reports with the Court to advise of his progress, findings, and proposals.
-These reports will be posted to this website after they are filed with the Court.
+Mr. Wiand also files periodic reports with the Court to advise of his progress, findings, and proposals.
+These reports are posted to this website after they are filed with the Court.

 Back to Top